What You Need to Know About Civil Engineering Technician

 - Structural Technician

-In the United States, there were 74,500 jobs for Civil Engineering Technician in 2016.
+There were about 74,500 jobs for Civil Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 6,600 new jobs for Civil Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.
+There will be an estimated 7,200 positions for Civil Engineering Technician per year.

 The states with the most job growth for Civil Engineering Technician are Utah, Florida, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Maine.
 These states have the worst job growth for this type of profession.

 Civil Engineering Technician Salary

 The typical yearly salary for Civil Engineering Technicians is somewhere between $33,290 and $79,600.